Changes expected to happen in the Santa Barbara City Council Race if current numbers hold

 She sides with Mayor Randy Rowse on that approach going forward.

 Gutierrez said his goal has been to be available for the voters.
 "Very appreciative how accessible and responsive I am and how much I am willing to fight for their rights to live affordably in Santa Barbara."
-He realizes more than 1000 voters favored his opponent saying, " I think they want to communicate with me more so I am going to lean into that."

-Gutierrez gathered at SOHO restaurant and nightclub with many Democrats and politicians including Congressman Salud Carbajal, State Senator Monique Limon and Assemblymember Gregg Hart.
+Gutierrez gathered at SOHO restaurant and nightclub with many Democrats and politicians including Congressman Salud Carbajal, State Senator Monique Limón, and Assembly member Gregg Hart.

 As a businessman an community leader, Becerra said, "I get things done.
 I know how to take the steps to bring people together to make things happen for a positive outcome I think that's why they were definitely giving me their support."
-His part with supporters took place at a neighborhood restaurant with music, food and a large screen TV following the results.
+His part with supporters took place at a neighborhood restaurant with music, food, and a large screen TV following results.